Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 Dogs have so much love for their owners that if you’re even away from home for two hours, it feels like their whole world has collapsed.

-Pomeranians have a well-earned reputation for becoming super-glued to the person who owns and loves them in return, just one reason why Pomeranians are extremely popular.
+Pomeranians have a well-earned reputation for becoming super-glued to the person who owns and loves them in return, which is just one reason why Pomeranians are extremely popular.
 If you love your Pom, you’ll be given 10-fold love in return.

 However, this is where separation anxiety can occur each time you leave your Pomeranian, even if it’s with other people that your dog knows and feels safe with.

-10. Pomeranian Spinnin
+10. Pomeranian Spinning

 One of the strong characteristics of a Pomeranian is that he’ll spin in circles non-stop and at a great speed every time he becomes extremely excited.
 It can cause you to feel dizzy if you watch it.